rust-lang/book/src/ch15-00-smart-pointers.md

 forth.
 Therefore, the most space a `Message` value will need is the space it would take to store the largest of its variants.

-When the Rust compiler looks at a type like the enum in Listing 15-2, it tries to figure out how much memory is needed to store value of `List<T>`, and starts by looking at the `Cons` variant.
+Contrast this to what happens when the Rust compiler looks at a recursive type like the `List<T>` in Listing 15-2.
+The compiler tries to figure out how much memory is needed to store value of `List<T>`, and starts by looking at the `Cons` variant.
 The `Cons` variant holds a value of type `T` and a value of type `List<T>`, so it can use however much the size of `T` is plus the size of `List<T>`.
 To figure out how much memory a `List<T>` needs, it looks at its variants, starting with the `Cons` variant.
 The `Cons` variant holds a value of type `T` and a value of type `List<T>`, and this continues infinitely.
 Rust can't figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-3.

 The compiler did give a helpful suggestion in the error output: